smcabrera/smcabrera.github.io/_posts/2015-07-10-refactoring-legacy-code.markdown

 I wrote the production code in two steps:

+### Move set_net_worth to user class
-1. Copied the code from the old set_net_worth method to the user class and change it to make its test suite pass.
+Copied the code from the old set_net_worth method to the user class and change it to make its test suite pass.

 This enabled me to gradually simplify the method, while ensuring that at no point did any of my changes make the test suite fail.
 The resulting method looked like this: